Neural Post-Einsteinian Test of General Relativity with the Third Gravitational-Wave Transient Catalog: Supplemental Material

 Let us now check whether the npE analysis of each event has been affected by any noise artifacts.
 This can be done by comparing the $\vec{\zeta}$ posteriors between different detectors.
 Because noise artifacts are detector-specific and should not be shared across the network, any inconsistency between these $\vec{\zeta}$ posteriors raises a red flag.
 In our case, we look for events where the 90\% credible contours obtained with different detector networks are incompatible with each other, and we identify three events that have been likely affected by noise artifacts: GW151226 (between the network posterior and the Hanford posterior), GW200129\_065458 (at least between the Hanford posterior and the Livingston posterior), and GW200311\_115853 (at least between the Hanford posterior and the Livingston posterior).
 Among the three events, GW200129\_065458 is already known to have a glitch-removal artifact in the LVK open data that significantly impacted the inference of spin precession assuming GR~\cite{Payne:2022spz}.
 Therefore, we consider the above diagnosis robust and exclude the three events listed from the results presented in the main text.

 For the rest of the events, the network posteriors are mostly consistent with GR by enclosing $\vec{\zeta}=0$ inside the black 90\% credible contours.
 Exceptions are GW191129\_134029 and GW190924\_021846, but their network 90\% credible contours are not far from the GR point.
-There are also a few events such as GW150914, where the enclosure is only critically fulfilled.
-However, these cases should be seen as from the tail of the GW population, and do not necessarily indicate a break of GR at the catalog level.
+There are also a few critical events such as GW150914, for which GR appears to be sitting on the 90\% posterior contour.
+However, these cases should be seen as affected by instrument noise that happened to behave like non-GR deviations.
 This argument has been further strengthened by the hierarchical npE test result, from which we have presented a $Q_{\rm GR}=34\%<90\%$ in the main text.
+Here, the consistency with GR at the population level can be interpreted as a result from averaging out the random noise effects of individual events.